 On November 15, 2022, we entered into the Obagi Merger Agreement pursuant to which Merger Sub merged with and into Obagi, with Obagi as the surviving corporation and an indirect subsidiary of Waldencast as of the Closing Date (the "Obagi Merger").
 At the effective time of the Obagi Merger, all outstanding ordinary shares of Obagi common stock were canceled and exchanged for (i) 28,237,506 Class A ordinary shares of Waldencast and (ii) cash in the amount of \$317.5 million.
 At the effective time of the Obagi Merger, all options to purchase Obagi common stock granted under the 2021 Obagi Stock Incentive Plan ("Obagi Options") were converted into options to purchase Waldencast plc Class A ordinary shares, subject to substantially the same terms and conditions as were in effect with respect to such Obagi Option immediately prior to the Obagi Merger Effective Time.
-Each Obagi Option to purchase one share of Obagi common stock converted into the right to purchase 7.62 Waldencast plc Class A ordinary shares.
-Similarly, all restricted stock units issued in respect of Obagi common stock granted ("Obagi RSUs") were converted into restricted stock units with respect to Waldencast plc Class A ordinary shares, subject to substantially the same terms and conditions as were in effect with respect to such Obagi RSU immediately prior to the effective time.
+Each Obagi Option to purchase one share of Obagi common stock units issued in respect of Obagi common stock granted ("Obagi RSUs") were converted into restricted stock units with respect to Waldencast plc Class A ordinary shares, subject to substantially the same terms and conditions as were in of Obagi common stock units issued in respect of Obagi common stock granted ("Obagi RSUs") were converted into restricted stock units with respect to Waldencast plc Class A ordinary shares, subject to substantially the same terms and conditions as were in effect with respect to with respect to were in effect with respect to such Obagi RSU immediately prior to the obagi RSU immediately prior to the effective time.
 Each Obagi RSU with respect to one share of Obagi common stock converted into an RSU with respect to 7.62 Waldencast plc Class A ordinary shares.